BIOE 127/127L, Ichthyology Winter 2018

 Lab Practical: There will be as many stations in the lab as there are students.
 Students will stay at one station and answer questions there on the fish or material that is present at that station, then students will rotate and move to the next station.

 Make-up policy: Make-up exams will only be allowed for students who have a substantiated excuse approved by the instructor.
 Leaving a phone message or sending an e-mail without confirmation is not acceptable.
 Labs are mandatory.
 Make-ups for missing a lab consists of a 1 paragraph summary of a recent biology journal article highlighted in the news AND a 4 minute power point presentation on the article to the class.
 Any additional missed labs will result in zero credit for that lab.

 DRC students: If you qualify for classroom accommodations because of a disability, please submit your Accommodation Authorization Letter from the Disability Resource Center (DRC) to me as soon as possible, preferably within the first week of the Summer Session.
 Contact DRC by phone at 831-459-2089 or by email at email@example.com for more information.

-Field Trips: It is likely that we will visit both the Steinhart Aquarium and fish collections housed at the California Academy of Sciences and the Monterey Bay Aquarium.
-These trips are optional, as they will likely occur on Thursdays or Fridays.
+Field Trips: We will try to visit both the Steinhart Aquarium and fish collections housed at the California Academy of Sciences and the Monterey Bay Aquarium.
+These trips are optional, as they will likely occur on week ends.